Productivity Challenge 2015 Begins!

 - Free Giveaway – Put together a short report or audio that will be irresistible to people searching for information on your niche topic.

 Day 3 – Content Marketing is the fastest way to making a name for yourself online and for getting your message out to the world.
 With your blog being your ‘Home of the Internet’, blogging regularly becomes the method that will allow you to find your voice and get people interested in you and what you are doing.
+This has led to authorship for me, which has helped me to grow my business exponentially over the years.
 You may also create content with videos, audios, and by speaking and presenting in person.
 I continue to engage in all of these strategies to grow my business.
 What are you doing to create content regularly?
+(On Day 18 I go into greater detail as to how you may create fresh, relevant content on your blog to grow your business quickly and effectively, while also increasing your credibility over time.)

 Leave a new comment here to tell us more about your blog and your niche topic.